Srimurari14/Srimurari14/README.md

 ## Get in Touch

-I am fully work authorized on F-1 STEM OPT (3 years, no sponsorship needed to start).
+I am authorized to work in the US and do not require sponsorship to start.
 Open to relocation.

 📧 dachepallisrimurari@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/srimuraridachepalli)